ricksonmenezes/employee-portal/ReadMe.md

 `java -jar target/employeeportal-0.0.1-SNAPSHOT.jar`

-Flyway migrations will add the tables on startup.
+Flyway migrations will add the tables on startup.xw

 # 6. COMMANDS TO RUN